-John F. Cooney, 32, has been our Vice President of Finance and Corporate Controller since June 2014 and in May 2015 he was also appointed Chief Accounting Officer.
+John F. Cooney, 33, has been our Vice President of Finance and Corporate Controller since June 2014 and in May 2015 he was also appointed Chief Accounting Officer.
 From November 2010 until May 2014, Mr. Cooney was our Director of Financial Accounting and Reporting.
 Prior to joining the Company, Mr. Cooney was an audit manager with PricewaterhouseCoopers LLP, which he joined in August 2004.
-Mr. Cooney received a B.S. in Accounting from Providence College and a M.S. in Accounting from Boston College and is a CPA licensed in the Commonwealth of Massachusetts.

-Kenneth M. Ederle, 50, has been our Senior Vice President and Chief Merchandising Officer since April 2013 and in April 2015 his role was expanded to include Planning and Allocation.
+Kenneth M. Ederle, 51, has been our Senior Vice President and Chief Merchandising Officer since April 2013 and in April 2015 his role was expanded to include Planning and Allocation.
 Prior to that, from May 2011 until April 2013, Mr. Ederle was our Senior Vice President - General Merchandising Manager DXL.
 Mr. Ederle served as our Vice President, General Merchandise Manager of Rochester Clothing from August 2008 until May 2011.
 From January 2008 to August 2008, Mr. Ederle was our Merchandise Manager of Sportswear for Rochester Clothing and prior to that was one of our Merchandise Managers for Casual Male from November 2006 to December 2007.
 Prior to joining the Company in 2006, Mr. Ederle was a senior buyer and senior planner for Limited Brands.

-Jack R. McKinney, 59, has been our Senior Vice President and Chief Information Officer since June 2002.
+Jack R. McKinney, 60, has been our Senior Vice President and Chief Information Officer since June 2002.
 Mr. McKinney began his career with Casual Male Corp. in 1997 and joined our Company in May 2002 as part of our acquisition of Casual Male Corp.

-Robert S. Molloy, 55, has been our Senior Vice President and General Counsel since April 2010 and became Secretary of the Company on May 15, 2014.
+Robert S. Molloy, 56, has been our Senior Vice President and General Counsel since April 2010 and became Secretary of the Company on May 15, 2014.
 From February 2008 until April 2010, Mr. Molloy was our Vice President and General Counsel.
 Prior to joining the Company, Mr. Molloy served as the vice president, assistant general counsel at Staples, Inc. from May 1999 to February 2008.
 Prior to May 1999, Mr. Molloy was a trial attorney.

-Brian S. Reaves, 54, has been our Senior Vice President and Chief Sales Officer since November 2014.
+Brian S. Reaves, 55, has been our Senior Vice President and Chief Sales Officer since November 2014.
 From May 2010 until November 2014, Mr. Reaves was our Senior Vice President of Store Sales and Operations.
 Prior to joining our Company, Mr. Reaves was the vice president - Outreach and Group Sales for David's Bridal from 2007 to 2009.
 Before that, Mr. Reaves was the senior vice president of sales for The Bridal Group from 2004 to 2007.

-Peter E. Schmitz, 56, has been our Senior Vice President and Chief Real Estate Officer since June 2013.
+Peter E. Schmitz, 57, has been our Senior Vice President and Chief Real Estate Officer since June 2013.
 Prior to that, Mr. Schmitz was our Senior Vice President, Real Estate and Store Development.
 Prior to joining the Company in August 2007, Mr. Schmitz was the vice president of real estate for Brooks/Eckerd Pharmacy Chain from October 1995 to August 2007.

-Walter E. Sprague, 66, has been our Senior Vice President of Human Resources since May 2006.
+Walter E. Sprague, 67, has been our Senior Vice President of Human Resources since May 2006.
 From August 2003 through April 2006, Mr. Sprague was our Vice President of Human Resources.
 Prior to joining our Company, Mr. Sprague was the managing director northeast, for Marc-Allen Associates, a nationwide executive recruiting firm.
-From 1996 to 2002, Mr. Sprague was the assistant vice president - senior director of human resources for Foot Locker Inc. and prior to that, the assistant vice president - senior director of human resources for Woolworth Corporation, the predecessor company to Foot Locker Inc.
+From 1996 to 2002, Mr. Sprague was the assistant vice president - senior director of human resources for Foot Locker Inc. and, prior to that, the assistant vice president - senior director of human resources for Woolworth Corporation, the predecessor company to Foot Locker Inc.

-Derrick Walker, 46, has been our Senior Vice President and Chief Marketing Officer since May 2012.
+Derrick Walker, 47, has been our Senior Vice President and Chief Marketing Officer since May 2012.
 Prior to joining our Company, Mr. Walker was the vice president of marketing for Lenscrafters from December 2009 to November 2011.
 Before that, Mr. Walker was the vice president of marketing for Finish Line from December 2006 to September 2009.